MoraGames/registra-domini/README.md

+> TL;DR: This project is just an university exam, there's nothing interesting to look at.
+However, if you're curious and love wasting your time, here follows a nice-looking GPT-generated README:

 # Registra Domini 🧠💻

 A **university exam project** focused on understanding and implementing the **core principles of backend system design** — from the logic and data storage layer to a functional frontend interface.